 Interns

 As an intern in France, you do not receive a salary but rather financial compensation which is known as gratification minimale or a minimum bonus.
-The legal minimum for this bonus is set at €3.90 per hour.
+The legal minimum for this bonus is set at €4.35 per hour in 2025.
 Notably, public organizations cannot offer more than this sum to interns.
-Private organizations, on the other hand, may have a collective agreement that sets a higher sum.
-An online simulator allows employers to calculate the minimum amount due based on the intern’s actual hours of attendance.

 Variations by sector

 Depending on the sector of activity, collective agreements (conventions collectives), which are negotiated by trade unions, generally define an agreed minimum wage.
 These negotiated wages often reflect the position of the job within the company’s hierarchy.
-If the wage is higher than the state-defined SMIC, then this is the sum that the employee must receive.
+If the wage is higher than the state-defined Smic, then this is the sum that the employee must receive.

 What to do if you’re not being paid the minimum wage